CoreZen/Graph-Voyager/README.md

 ## TODO

-- Add support for weighted and directed graphs
+- [ ] Add pan and zoom functionality to the canvas
-- Implement export and import functionality for graph data
+- [ ] Implement export and import (save/load) for graph data
-- Improve mobile responsiveness and accessibility
+- [ ] Add export to image (PNG/SVG)
-- Add more graph algorithms (e.g., shortest path, spanning tree)
+- [ ] Improve mobile responsiveness and accessibility
-- Enhance sidebar with collapsible sections and search
+- [ ] Add more graph algorithms (e.g., minimum spanning tree, topological sort)
-- Write unit and integration tests
+- [ ] Enhance sidebar with collapsible sections and search